How to Make Mixed Fruit Jam or Jelly

 One of my favorite jams to make is mixed fruit.
 Even though I never quite know what it will taste like, it's always good.

-You see, I don't use a recipe for this mixed fruit jam.
+You see, I don't have a recipe for this mixed fruit jam.
 I just use whatever is in my freezer and refrigerator.
 Sometimes I make mixed fruit jelly and sometimes it's jam instead.
 It just depends on what I have in the freezer.

 We couldn't eat these nectarines fast enough, so I peeled and sliced them, and froze them for later use.